jprhyne/hqr/README.md

 * Clean up existing Code
 * Make sure comments on all of my stuff is clear

-# Analysis of testing results
-After running the testing cases for n=1,...,500 there are meaningful differences between the real parts of the eigenvalues.
-This is likely due to an ordering issue, maybe look into this if worthwhile?
-The differences in the imaginary part are always less than 10^{-16}

-Fixed issue that was causing errors in the k=5 case.
-This was an edge case of dsign not being properly handled.
-Still looking into other issues

 # License
 This repository is to be released under GPLv3 (or later).
 More information can be found in the LICENSE file and at https://www.gnu.org/licenses/gpl.txt